Skip to content

 Rule Target Actions: Accept, Drop, Reject and Log Only

 A target action specifies the action to perform on a matched packet.
 Possible target actions are listed and explained in the table below.
+Actions are color-coded, allowing system administrators to quickly identify whether an action was blocked or accepted.

 Target Description